igneus/calendarium-romanum/README.md

 `I18n.locale = :la # or :en, :fr, :it, :cs`

-The gem ships with English, Latin, Italian, French and Czech translation.
+The gem ships with English, Latin, Italian, Spanish, French and Czech translation.
 Contributed translations to other languages are most welcome.

 ## Transfer of solemnities to a Sunday